!Call To Action

 Fluffy Should Give Birth Before Being Spayed

-This is another misconception that keeps making the rounds.
-There’s absolutely no medical necessity for Fluffy to have kittens.
+One persistent misconception is the belief that Fluffy needs to have kittens for health reasons.
+This is one of many common cat myths that simply isn’t true.
+There’s no medical benefit to letting a cat go through pregnancy before being spayed.
 Delaying this procedure does more harm than good, ultimately: there are already far too many homeless cats out there!

 Please do not hesitate to contact us with any questions or concerns about your kitty’s health or care.
 As your local Rancho Santa Fe, CA animal clinic, we’re here to help!